xzyschumacher/CSV-Filter/README.md

 ### Model that have been trained

-Download trained models from [xzyschumacher/CSV-Filter (github.com)](https://github.com/xzyschumacher/CSV-Filter)
+Download trained models from [Releases · xzyschumacher/CSV-Filter (github.com)](https://github.com/xzyschumacher/CSV-Filter/releases)

 ### Environment by using anaconda and pip